Classical Languages and Literature

 For Classics majors only: The Avery Prize is awarded annually to a Latin student of special merit and the Hubbe Prize to a Greek student of special merit.
 The Mildred Steyer Undergraduate Scholarship is awarded to one or more outstanding majors in Classics.
 The Odyssey scholarships support students who study abroad and other student needs.
 To honor the memory of Sylvia Gerber, who taught Latin for many years in the Washington, DC public schools, her son Louis has provided the department with funding to support the training of Latin teachers and Latin pedagogical studies, including an undergraduate award for an aspiring Latin teacher.

 Thanks to a generous grant from the National Italian American Foundation, the department now offers a number of full or partial scholarships for its winter term and early summer study abroad programs in Italy.
 These scholarships are awarded by preference to students majoring in Classics and related fields.
-Summer scholarship money is also available through this grant for student research on the influence of ancient Roman culture in America.

 Awards and Recognition